JdavidRamirez/Pipeline-using-pipe/README.md

 ##  Introduction

-This project demonstrates how to build a clean, modular, and readable data transformation pipeline in Python using the `toolz.pipe()` function.
-Inspired by a blog post discussing the benefits of function pipelines, I wanted to explore how `pipe()` can help structure data cleaning code in a more elegant and functional way.
+This project shows how to build a simple and readable data transformation pipeline in Python using the toolz.pipe() function.
+I read a blog post that explained the benefits of function pipelines and wanted to try it out.
+The goal is to see how pipe() helps organize each step in the cleaning process.

-The pipeline is designed to clean and enrich a dataset containing chemical compound measurements.
+The code includes three basic tasks:

+* Drop an unnecessary column.

+* Convert strings to numbers.

+* Label numeric values as "high" or "moderate" based on the column mean.

+The logic is simple, but pipe() helps keep the steps clean and easy to follow.

+**Note:** While this example is basic, I used pipe() for practice and to show how it can improve clarity in small projects.

 ---